-The Commissioner will take into account the sector (for example, whether the data controller is a voluntary organisation), the size, financial and other resources of a data controller before determining the amount of a monetary penalty.
-The purpose of a monetary penalty notice is not to impose undue financial hardship on an otherwise responsible data controller.
+The Commissioner will take into account the sector, for example, whether the person is a voluntary organisation and also the size, financial and other resources of a person before determining the amount of a monetary penalty.
+The purpose of a monetary penalty notice is not to impose undue financial hardship on an otherwise responsible person.

-At the same time the Commissioner considers that the proper handling of personal data in accordance with the Act should not be seen as an extra requirement for businesses.
-Compliance with the Act is an integral part to the carrying out of any business activity.
+At the same time the Commissioner considers that the proper handling of personal data in accordance with the Act and compliance with the requirements of the 2003 Regulations (where relevant) should not be seen as an extra requirement for businesses.
+Compliance with the Act and the 2003 Regulations (where relevant) is an integral part of the carrying out of any business activity.

-Monetary penalty notices are only designed to deal with serious contraventions of the data protection principles.
+Monetary penalty notices are only designed to deal with serious contraventions of the Act and the 2003 Regulations.
 At the same time there may be wide variations in the amount of the monetary penalty depending on the circumstances of each case.
 Minor contraventions may be subject to other enforcement procedures.

 The Commissioner is committed to acting consistently, proportionately and in accordance with public law.
-Essentially, the Commissioner will use this power as a sanction against a data controller who deliberately or negligently disregards the law.
-However, it does not change his commitment to provide guidance simplifying the Act where possible and making it easier for organisations to comply with their obligations under the Act.
+Essentially, the Commissioner will use this power as a sanction against a person who deliberately or negligently disregards the law.
+However, it does not change his commitment to simplifying the Act and the 2003 Regulations where possible and making it easier for organisations to comply with their obligations under both the Act and the 2003 Regulations.